Isis King

 Isis King (born October 1, 1985) is an American model, actress, and fashion designer.
-Most widely known for her role on both the eleventh cycle and the seventeenth cycle of the reality television show America's Next Top Model, she was the first trans woman to compete on the show, and became one of the most visible transgender people on television.
+King is most widely known for her role on both the eleventh cycle and the seventeenth cycle of the reality television show America's Next Top Model.
+She was the first openly trans woman to compete on the show, and became one of the most visible transgender people on television.
+King starred as Sol Perez on the Amazon Prime Video romantic comedy series With Love between 2021 and 2023.

 Biography

-King was assigned male at birth but has stated that "mentally and everything else" she was "born female."
-She has stated that people might refer to her as "transgender" or "transsexual", but she prefers the phrase "born in the wrong body".
-While in high school, King came out as "gay" but later felt that it was not an accurate label for her.
+King was assigned male at birth but has stated, "mentally and everything else" she was "born female."
+She has stated, people might refer to her as "transgender" or "transsexual", but she prefers the phrase "born in the wrong body".
+While in high school, King came out as "gay" but later felt it was not an accurate label for her.

 King has an associate degree in design and illustration from the Art Institute of Philadelphia.
-King moved to New York to begin her transition from male to female, but didn’t earn enough money to afford rent and because her family opposed her transition.
+King moved to New York to begin her transition, but didn’t earn enough money to afford rent, and her family opposed her transition.
 As a result, she moved into the Ali Forney Center for homeless LGBTQ youth.

 In 2007, King appeared in an MSNBC special titled Born in the Wrong Body, which documented the lives of transgender teens from across the United States.
 King began hormone replacement therapy in the summer of 2007, as part of her transitioning process.
 She had gender reassignment surgery in 2009, which she stated on America's Next Top Model: All-Stars.